 This is the value your car would have held on the open market, if you had tried to sell it just before your accident or loss (written off, or stolen and not recovered).
 This is worked out by looking at what vehicles of the same make and model, similar age, condition and mileage are currently selling for.

 Defaqto is a leading financial information, ratings and fintech business.
 Its Star Ratings help consumers make better informed financial decisions.
-Our Car Insurance is 5 Star rated by them.

 We hope this has helped demystify a few things for you, so you can understand your cover even more and have a much clearer insurance journey.
 For more information, tips, facts and jargon-free explanations, click around The Hub